618clw/Medical-Images-Classcification/README.md

 ## Contributions

 The work was finished by 618clw collaboratively.
 Letters c means Yifan Chen, while l represents Zheyi Li, and w stands for Boyu Wang.
+Note that "618" represents our dormitory room number.
+Please DO NOT recognize it as the JingDong's sales promotion day!

 ## Our Group